bitwarden/helm-charts/charts/self-host/README.md

 ### Deploy the ingress controller

 #### Nginx

+> **DEPRECATED (chart 2.0.0):** The Kubernetes `Ingress` resource shown in this section is deprecated and will be removed in a future major release.
+New deployments should use **Gateway API** — see the [Gateway API](#gateway-api) section.
+The example below is preserved as a reference for users mid-migration.
+As of chart 2.0.0, `general.ingress.enabled` defaults to `false`; set it explicitly to `true` to keep using Ingress.

 This is the simplest ingress to setup and has been provided as the default.
 You will need the ingress controller installed if you have not already done so.
 Follow the basic configuration found at ["Create an unmanaged ingress controller"](https://learn.microsoft.com/en-us/azure/aks/ingress-basic?tabs=azure-cli#basic-configuration).